 Compound movements first.
 Squats, deadlifts, bench press, and barbell rows recruit the most muscle mass, trigger the highest hormonal response, and build the most functional strength.
 They belong at the start of every session when energy is highest.

 Full body, 3 days per week.
-Training the whole body each session means each muscle group gets stimulated 3× per week, which is optimal for beginner-level growth.
+Training the whole body each session means each muscle group gets stimulated 3× per week, which is optimal for beginner-level growth, the same logic behind the 3-3-3 rule some beginners start with.
 It also means missing one session doesn’t set you back much.
+See our full breakdown of how many days a week you should work out if you’re weighing up other frequencies.

 The Plan: 3-Day Full-Body Beginner Program